andodet/googlePubsubR/inst/shiny/consumer_example/readme.md

--   It would be nice to have the time to profile the whole thing (an idea could be to observe memory usage inside a docker container as I am not sure `profviz` still haven’t investigated whether `profviz` would do the trick here).
+-   It would be nice to have the time to profile the whole thing (an idea could be to observe memory usage inside a docker container as I am not sure `profviz` is capable to handle multi-session shiny apps).